idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 and ethical evaluation system.
-From the collision of ideas ,we gained multiple perspectives of technical optimization and social value demonstration , and accumulated valuable experience for further breakthrough of the project in the iGEM competition.
+From the collision of ideas ,we gained multiple perspectives of technical optimization and social value demonstration , and accumulated valuable experience for further breakthrough of the project in the iDEC competition.

 ![picture_21](https://static.igem.wiki/teams/5562/collabroation/21.webp)